homedepot/trainer/README.md

 The math operations supported are add, subtract, multiply, divide, and any _one or two operand_ math operation imported by the math library.

-Theoretically this means you could do operations such as cube root, etc., though that would be an unusual use case.

 ###### Args